Fubuki-class destroyer: Development

-However, the Fubuki class also had a number of inherent design problems.
-The large amount of armament combined with a smaller hull displacement than in the original design created issues with stability.
-Despite design features intended to reduce weight, including use of welding on the hull and lighter alloys above the main deck, the ships exceeded their design weight by over 200 tons, which was even more of a problem with the Group II ships, with their larger bridge and heavier gun mounts.
-After the Tomozuru Incident, in which the top-heavy design of many Japanese warships called basic design issues into question, additional ballast had to be added.
+However, the Fubuki class's heavy armament and smaller hull displacement than the original design created problems with stability.
+Despite welding the hull and using lighter alloys above the main deck, the ships exceeded their design weight by over 200 tonnes.
+This was even more of a problem with the Group II ships, with their larger bridge and heavier gun mounts.
+After the Tomozuru Incident, which exposed some Japanese warships as top-heavy, more ballast had to be added.

-In the Fourth Fleet Incident, during which a typhoon damaged virtually every ship in the Fourth Fleet, an issue with the longitudinal strength of the Fubuki-class hull was discovered.
+In the Fourth Fleet Incident, during which a typhoon damaged virtually every ship in the Fourth Fleet, a problem with the longitudinal strength of the Fubuki-class hull was discovered.
 As a result, all vessels were reconstructed between 1935 and 1937.
 An additional 40 tons of ballast was added, the bridge reduced in size and the height of the smoke stacks was decreased.
 The number of torpedo reloads were reduced from nine to three (for the center launcher only), and fewer shells were stored for the guns.
-The amount of fuel carried was also increased to help lower the center-of-gravity.
+The amount of fuel carried was also increased to help lower the centre of gravity.
 Eight of the Ayanami class were retrofitted with the lighter "Type C" gun mounts.
 These changes increased the displacement to 2050 tons standard tons and over 2400 tons full load.
 The rebuild reduced the top speed slightly to 34 knots.